 “From firefighters and police officers to veterans, hundreds of first responders across the U.S. have become homeowners with help from Wells Fargo’s NeighborhoodLIFT® program.”

-The bank claims, “Down payment assistance grants can total up to $15,000 for most recipients,” though the actual amount varies depending on the housing market where you live.
+The bank claims, “Down payment assistance grants can total up to $17,500 for firefighters,” though the actual amount varies depending on the housing market where you live.

 5. Firefighter mortgage programs from credit unions

 The National Council of Firefighters Credit Unions has counted more than 100 firefighter credit unions with 800,000 members across North America.

 Given that the National Fire Protection Association states that there are only 370,000 career firefighters in the US (and 745,000 volunteers), you might conclude that plenty of volunteer firefighters are served by these local lenders, too.

 Pretty much all these credit unions offer their members mortgages, and many are likely to offer attractive deals, especially to first-time buyers.

 Credit unions can be an excellent choice for low rates, or for the chance to work one-on-one with a local mortgage professional who can guide you through qualifying and applying for a mortgage.